JetStarBlues/Nand-2-Tetris/README.markdown

 Updated as I work through the awesome **NAND to Tetris** series.

-See their main website,
+See main website,
 http://www.nand2tetris.org

-And their Coursera classes,
+And Coursera classes,
 https://www.coursera.org/course/nand2tetris1

 From the Coursera page,